Deepak-Pandey86/BridgeLabz_2115000321/README.md

 Radix Sort → Sorts numbers digit by digit.
 (O(nk), stable)

 Bucket Sort → Distributes elements into buckets and sorts them individually.
 (O(n + k), stable)

+feb 15

+StringBuffer:

+A mutable sequence of characters (unlike String which is immutable).
+Thread-safe (synchronized), meaning it can be used in a multithreaded environment.
+Slower than StringBuilder due to synchronization.
+StringBuffer sb = new StringBuffer("Hello");
+sb.append(" World");
+System.out.println(sb);

+StringBuilder:

+Similar to StringBuffer but not thread-safe.
+Faster than StringBuffer, making it more efficient for single-threaded applications.

+FileReader:

+Used to read character-based data from a file.
+Reads data character by character, making it suitable for text files.
+Often used with BufferedReader for efficient line-by-line reading.
+FileReader fr = new FileReader("file.txt");
+int ch;
+while ((ch = fr.read()) != -1) {
+    System.out.print((char) ch);
+}
+fr.close();

+InputStreamReader:

+Converts byte streams (like FileInputStream or System.in) into character streams.
+Useful for reading binary files with character encoding (like UTF-8).
+InputStreamReader isr = new InputStreamReader(System.in);
+BufferedReader br = new BufferedReader(isr);
+String input = br.readLine();
+System.out.println("You entered: " + input);

+ Linear Search:

+Sequential search algorithm used to find an element in an array/list.
+Time Complexity:
+O(n) (worst case).
+Best for: Small or unsorted datasets.

+Binary Search:

+Efficient search algorithm for sorted arrays.
+Uses divide and conquer approach by repeatedly dividing the search range in half.
+Time Complexity:
+O(logn).
+Best for: Large, sorted datasets.

+Hashset:

+HashSet is a part of Java’s Collection Framework and implements the Set interface.
+It stores unique elements only (does not allow duplicates).
+Uses HashMap internally for storage, ensuring fast operations.
+Unordered: Does not maintain any insertion order.
+Allows null values but only one.